ketgo/nameko-kafka/README.md

 ## Usage

 The extension can be used for both, service dependency and entrypoint.
-Example usage for both the cases are shown below:
+Example usage for both the cases are shown in the following sections.

 ## Dependency

 This is basically a [python-kafka](https://github.com/dpkp/kafka-python) producer in the form of Nameko dependency.
-Nameko uses dependency injection to initiate the producer.
-You just need to declare it in your service class:
+Nameko uses dependency injection to instantiate the producer.
+You just need to declare it in your service class as shown:

 ```python
 from nameko.rpc import rpc